ncbi/ribovore/README.txt

 output with expected outputs.
 It is also used during development for regression testing.

 There are 9 shell scripts for running tests.
+These are in the testfiles/ subdirectory of ribovore.
 You will want to run one or more of these to validate that your installation was successful:

      1	do-ribotyper-tests.sh